alozano-77/AWS-SAA-C02-Course/README.md

   - Traffic initially uses public internet and enters Global Accelerator at the closest edge location.
   - Traffic then flows globally across the AWS global backbone network.
-- Global accelerator is a network product, can use TCP/UDP.
+- Global accelerator is a network product, and it uses non HTTP/S (TCP/UDP) protocols.
+- If you see questions that mention _caching_ that will most likely be CloudFront but, if you see questions that mention TCP or UDP and the requirement for _global performance optimization_ then possibly it's going to be global accelerator which is the right answer.

 ---